AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/terraform-state-s3-bucket/Create-S3-Bucket-To-Store-TFSTATE-Files.md

 2. Create the bucket by running the following:
 - `terraform init` - To initialize the working directory and pull down the provider
-- `terraform plan` - To go through a "check" and confirm the configurations are valid
+- `terraform plan --var-file=../eks-vpc-terraform-module/dev.tfvars` - To go through a "check" and confirm the configurations are valid.
+You will need to change the `tfvars` file between dev and prod
-- `terraform apply - To create the resource
+- `terraform apply --var-file=../eks-vpc-terraform-module/dev.tfvars' - To create the resource.
+You will need to change the `tfvars` file between dev and prod